sodium49/CNEPS-public/README.md

 ## Note
 1. Because `CNEPS` saves Centris results, parsed headers, and definitions at `cneps-meta` directory, please delete `cneps-meta` directory to accurately evaluate the performance
 2. Because `CNEPS` utilizes `Centris` to identify reused functions, it takes longer time than the result we have shown in the evaluation section, which only presents time taken by `CNEPS`
+3. Because `CNEPS` utilizes `Centris` to detect the components, any techniques applied to component detection can enhance the results of `CNEPS`

 ## How to reproduce results